-I do not bake a lot, not because I do not like it, never think of it.
+I do not bake often, not because I’m not too fond of it, never think of it.

 Last night it was not the case.